snotskie/ttrpg/site/src/world.md

     As a lucan, you would have grown up hearing:

     - The lucan trade often with the humans
+    - The lucan take pity on human artists' imperfect craftsmanship compare to the rich diversity of lucan masterworks
-    - The lucan capital is a city of stone and glass on top of and sprawling through and under a mountain, via a massive cave system
+    - The lucan capital is a city of stone, metal, and glass on top of and sprawling through and under a mountain, via a massive natural cave system
     - Long ago, the Gold Dragon helped the lucan defeat the ptero and escape their harsh dominion over the land
-    - The Gold Dragon is rumored to still live beneath the lucan mountain, and some have organized a religion worshipping it
+    - The Gold Dragon is rumored to still live beneath the lucan mountain, and some have organized a not-so-secret order that worships it

 !!! details "4.
-Ptero -- Winged Rulers of the Northern Desert"
+Ptero -- Feathered Rulers of the Northern Desert"
     #### Basic Stats

     After selecting your Lifestyle, choose one of your Basic Stats and increase its die by one size, to a maximum of $d10$.